Backpacking Africa: Overland Travel from South Africa to Tanzania

 With over 50 million people and 11 official languages spoken, South Africa is a culturally vibrant destination with a complex political history.
 Start your journey in Cape Town and learn about apartheid at Robben Island, on a free history walking tour or at the museum in colourful Bo-kaap.

 Rent a car to do a one-day self-drive tour of the Western Cape Peninsula, stopping at St. James beach (Muizenberg), Boulder beach and the Cape of Good Hope.
-I used budget rent-a-car for just $25/day and have free rental insurance through my AMEX credit card.
-It is also possible to do the peninsula via the hop-on/hop-off bus if you don’t want to drive.
+I used budget rent-a-car for just $25/day, but it is also possible to do the peninsula via the hop-on/hop-off bus if you don’t want to drive.

 Have more time?

-Meet cheetahs up close at the Van Dyk Cheetah Conservation Center, hike the Drakensburg mountain range and wake up with wildlife in the Blyde River!
-It is also possible to get around South Africa by bus (I recommend Intercape as a reliable, safe and comfortable bus line).
+On a separate trip in 2016, I met cheetahs up close at the Van Dyk Cheetah Conservation Center, hiked the Drakensburg mountain range and woke up with wildlife in the Blyde River!
+It is definitely possible to get around South Africa by bus (I recommend Intercape as a reliable, safe and comfortable bus line).

 Also consider the level of security when booking your accommodation.
-I used AirBnb as a more economical option in Cape Town and Joberg.
-In my experience, they were small, private cottages behind main houses, situated within gated and secure compounds.
-(If you haven’t tried AirBnb yet, here is $30 off your first booking).
+I used AirBnb as a more economical option in Cape Town and Joberg, as well as a hostel on a separate trip in downtown Jozi.
+In my experience, the AirBnbs were small, private cottages behind main houses, situated within gated and secure compounds, while the hostel was in a great location and had the obvious benefits of instant access to information and plenty of people to meet!

 Namibia (Week 2)